 Bulgaria Bans Construction on Sand Dunes

-The scandal with construction activities on 29 decares of protected sand dunes between Ravda and Nessebar on the Black Sea coast erupted in the last days of 2012 when environmentalists said that the area was part of the Aheloy-Ravda-Nessebar protected area from the Natura 2000.
+The scandal with the 29 decares of protected area between Ravda and Nessebar on the Black Sea coast erupted in the last days of 2012 when environmentalists said that the area was part of the Aheloy-Ravda-Nessebar protected area from the Natura 2000.

 As a result, it became clear that the area was sold without a tender based on an older law that was in force until 2010.
-The new Forestry Act, passed in 2011, technically does not provide any way of selling State land without tenders but it said it allowed procedures that started before 2010 to be completed under the older law.
+The law technically does not provide any way of selling State land without tenders but it said it allowed procedures that started before 2010 to be completed under the older law.

 We need your support so Novinite.com can keep delivering news and information about Bulgaria!
 Thank you!

 - » Europe and the US in Sweltering Heat, 50 Degrees in Iraq

 - » Over 1,000 killed in Spain's Heatwave

 - » Bulgaria: The Weather will get Hotter in the coming days